 It’s a sad reality that hostels have got a bad rap in the past.
 “Are hostels safe?”
 You ask… Someone always pipes up with a horror story – “My friend found a cockroach in her bed” etc – and then there were the films… Taken… Hostel… etc… which didn’t help things at all.
-But at Euroventure we love hostels and we’re trying to spread the message that things have come on a lot in recent years.
-Hostels are cheap, sociable, clean and often pretty luxurious!
-What’s more they’re the only way to stay if you’re travelling solo.
-So with that in mind, let us dispel once and for all myths that we’ve heard from you guys…
+But at Euroventure we love hostels and we’re trying to spread the message that things have changed a lot in recent years.

 FALSE.
-Post 2000, we’re in the era of the Boutique Hostel.
-Gone are the days of a cold bunk bed and communal showers.
+These days we’re well and truly in the era of the Boutique Hostel.
+Gone are the days of a chilly bunk bed and communal showers.
 Now staying in hostels is all about quirky decor, comfy beds, in-hostel bars and plentiful free wifi.
 Hostel staff are always keen to make you love their city, so you’re likely to come across loads of sociable activities hosted by the hostels we use – think pub crawls, walking tours, club nights etc.

 FALSE.
 Hostels in films might always be in the middle of nowhere but that’s certainly not the case most of the time.
 All the hostels we use are centrally located and easily accessible by public transport or on foot.
 Often they’re less than 5 minutes walk from the station, so staying in hostels frequently means you don’t have to lug your bags about!